harp-orm/harp/README.md

 __addSerializers__(array $serializers) | Add multiple serializer objects __addEventBefore__($event, $callback)  | Add event listener, to be triggered before a specific event __addEventAfter__($event, $callback)   | Add event listener to be triggered after a specific event

+For more about events, read [Extending using events](/docs/Extending.md#using-events)

 ## Retrieving from the database